N-Wouda/ALNS/docs/source/index.rst

 .. note::

-    Have a look at the :doc:`setup/template` to get started on your own ALNS metaheuristic.
+    Have a look at the :doc:` quickstart template <setup/template>` to get started on your own ALNS metaheuristic.
-    If you are new to metaheuristics or ALNS, you might also benefit from reading :doc:`setup/introduction_to_alns`.
+    If you are new to metaheuristics or ALNS, you might also benefit from reading the :doc:`introduction to ALNS <setup/introduction_to_alns>`.
-    To set-up an installation from source, or to run the examples listed below yourself, please have a look at the :doc:`setup/installation`.
+    To set-up an installation from source, or to run the examples listed below yourself, please have a look at the :doc:`installation instructions <setup/installation>`.

 .. toctree::
    :maxdepth: 1